 My hair tends to be super dry, totally broken and frizzy, and I actually have to put a lot of work in to leave the house not looking like something a crazy cat lady coughed up.

-Since I don’t really have the time (and can’t be arsed) to try and look like a pageant queen, that means I am rocking a messy bun (but not one of the cute ones; I’m talking one that’s like super nasty and totally unbrushed) most of the time.
+Since I don’t really have the time (and can’t be arsed) to try and look like a pageant queen, that means I either rock a messy bun, or just leave it down and allow it to get all up in everyone’s business most of the time.

 I have tried pretty much everything through the years to get my hair to be more manageable, soft and nice.
 I have tried everything under the sun that promised to define my waves so they weren’t just a fluffy mess.
 I have spent way too much money on products that ended up untouched because they were no match for my hair.

 I am basically a wig with a large appetite and mental health issues